 Clean all nozzle bodies.
 When rinsing the boom, rotate through all nozzles in a multi-outlet nozzle body.
 Remove screens that may have been used with herbicide, even if just for a short while.

 Consider tank cleaning additives.
 Check herbicide product labels to see which cleaner is recommended.
-For some, ammonia alone is enough.
+If this is not on all labels, call the chem company.
+Some farmers and sprayer operators keep a list of clean out products specific to each herbicide they use.
+For some herbicides, ammonia alone is enough.
 For some, a detergent (surfactant) alone is enough.
 For others, a combination of both is required.
-All-Clear is one example of a combination product.
+All-Clear is one example of a detergent product.
 Finish and Flush are examples of ammonia-based products.

 Safely dispose rinsate.
 Always spray out the tank in the field.
 Do not drain the tank while stationary unless you are certain it is free of pesticide and that you are away from sensitive areas and waterways.
 Another option is to build a biobed for rinsate disposal near the yard.
 A biobed is a clay-lined hole filled with a mixture of topsoil, peat or compost, and straw.
 This rich microbial environment can speed the breakdown of pesticides.
 Biobeds are a new concept in Canada but are considered a best management practice in Europe.
-Read about the latest AAFC research.
+More on biobeds, including research from AAFC.